Braves set franchise record for runs, hammer Marlins 29-9

-ATLANTA (AP) — Adam Duvall drove in nine runs with three homers, including a grand slam, and the Atlanta Braves obliterated their franchise scoring record in a 29-9 romp over the Miami Marlins on Wednesday night.
+Adam Duvall drove in nine runs with three homers, including a grand slam, and the Braves obliterated their franchise scoring record and set the NL record in a 29-9 romp over the Miami Marlins on Wednesday night.

+The Braves broke loose for 11 runs in the second and nearly matched the modern scoring mark since 1900, set by the Texas Rangers in a 30-3 rout of the Baltimore Orioles in 2007.

+“Pretty amazing,” said Freddie Freeman, who drove in six runs with three hits, including a two-run homer.
+“Hard to put into words, really, when you look up and see 29 runs on the board.”

 The Braves had 23 hits, including seven homers, to score the most runs in their history in Boston, Milwaukee and Atlanta.
 They topped the old record by six runs.
+Duvall’s enormous night came exactly a week after he hit three home runs in a game at Boston.

+“I’ve never seen an offense click like that, all together,” Freeman said.

-A day after being shut out by the Marlins on four hits, the Braves broke loose.
-Freddie Freeman drove in six runs with three hits, including a two-run homer.
+A day after being shut out by the Marlins on four hits, the Braves erupted.
+Freeman said he woke up to a text from Snitker saying he’d be hitting second.
+Travis d’Arnaud had a three-run homer in the second as the new cleanup hitter.

+“I would assume so,” Freeman said.
+“I think it would be very hard for him to change the lineup after scoring 29 runs.”

-Duvall hit one of the team’s three homers an 11-run second inning, knocking Pablo López out of the game.
+The big second inning knocked Pablo López out of the game.
 Duvall hit another homer, his 12th, in a six-run fifth and added the slam in the seventh off Josh Smith.

+“I’ve known that homers come in bunches but something like that is pretty special,” Duvall said.
+“I’m going to enjoy this one tonight.”

 Three runs scored on a sixth-inning double by Ronald Acuña Jr. that gave Atlanta a 25-8 lead and the franchise record for runs in a game.

 On Sept.
-2, 1957, Hank Aaron the Milwaukee Braves, the eventual World Series champions, hammered the Chicago Cubs 23-10 at Wrigley Field.
+2, 1957, Hank Aaron and the Milwaukee Braves, the eventual World Series champions, hammered the Chicago Cubs 23-10 at Wrigley Field.
 That franchise record for runs in a game stood for 63 years.
 The old Atlanta record was 20 runs, most recently against the Marlins on Oct.
 5, 2001.

 Ozzie Albies, playing in his first game since Aug.
 4 in his return from a wrist injury, had three hits, including a homer.
-Travis d’Arnaud and Acuña hit three-run homers.
+Acuña also hit a three-run homer and drove in five runs.

 Freeman’s homer in the third was his 1,500th career hit.
 Dansby Swanson, who had three hits, Austin Riley and Duvall each scored five runs.

-One day after being shut out 8-0 for their second straight loss in the series, the NL East-leading Braves broke out with a new-look lineup.
-Freeman hit second, d’Arnaud hit fourth and Albies hit eighth.
+Atlanta’s offensive outburst came one day after being shut out 8-0 by Miami for the Braves’ second straight loss in the series.

-The Braves sent 14 batters to the plate in the second, their longest inning of the season.

-Atlanta left-hander Tommy Milone allowed eight hits and eight runs in 3 1/3 innings.
+“He just seemed to be out of sync early in that game with the walks and wasn’t getting anything really over,” Marlins manager Don Mattingly said.

-Despite the loss, the Marlins won two of three for their first series win in Atlanta since Sept.
+Despite the loss, the Marlins took two of three for their first series win in Atlanta since Sept.
 12-14, 2016.

+Despite the overwhelming run support, Atlanta left-hander Tommy Milone didn’t get the win.
+He allowed eight hits and eight runs in 3 1/3 innings.

 Lewis Brinson hit a three-run homer for Miami.
 Jazz Chisholm, who was hitting .063 through six games, had a run-scoring triple and his first career homer.